taipeik9/library-management-system/README.md

-# Vinyl Management System
+# Recipe Management System

-A vinyl management system built with the MERN Stack.
+A recipe management system built with the MERN Stack.